Stronghold (series): Stronghold: Warlords

-Stronghold: Warlords is a real-time strategy game by Firefly Studios.
-It was revealed during E3 2019 and was originally planned to be released on September 29, 2020, but was delayed to January 26, 2021, due to the COVID-19 pandemic.
+Stronghold: Warlords is a new title set in ancient China, based on a highly improved engine, in terms of coloring, style, unit details and building architecture.
+A strong focus is placed on lighting.
+Compared to previous titles, the game places a much heavier weight on aesthetics and cosmetics, as well as their positive or negative effect on the population, which reflects in the gameplay.
+The game was revealed during E3 2019 and was originally planned to be released on September 29, 2020, but it was delayed to January 26, 2021, due to the COVID-19 pandemic.
 Due to further issues regarding multiplayer, the release date was moved back another six weeks, and was finally released on March 9, 2021.